bigherve/project_rock_paper_scissors/README.md

 The user will enter rock, paper or scissors from a prompt.
 The desired output is for a winner between the user and the computer to be decided by a function that will output "You Lose!
 Paper beats Rock" or "You Win!
 Rock beats scissors" make a function that will play 5 rounds.
+And keeps score and reports a winner or loser at the end.

 DIVIDE & CONQUER:
 The first subproblem we can solve is getting input from the user.